 Therefore, many shipments were miles away from their destination when a lockdown for a region or country was announced, with state, national borders, ports, and airports shut.

 What this meant to many companies like GlaxoSmithKline, Mondelez, or Polycab was that shipments needed to be re-routed.
 In many cases, essential goods like medicines, vaccines, or food needed to be filed as essential items to pass through police check points.
+They needed a robust shipment monitoring system.

 - Jude Carey, Global Logistics Execution Manager